heerakagrawal/heerakagrawal/README.md

 - 👋 Hi, I’m @Gojo0810
 - 👀 I’m interested in ...AIML
-- 🌱 I’m currently learning ...machine learning
+- 🌱 I’m currently learning ...Machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...